-Let’s dive into the world of bridal jewelry, focusing on the most important piece which is engagement ring, the beginning of everything!
+Let’s dive into the world of bridal jewelry, focusing on the most important piece which is an engagement ring, the beginning of everything!

-Here you will find a brief explanation on different shapes with sample designs to show how each one will look when set, but remember there are endless design possibilities, I tried to limit this post to classics and all time favorite settings in the past decade:
+Here you will find a brief explanation on different shapes with sample designs to show how each one will look when set, but remember there are endless design possibilities, I tried to limit this post to classics and all-time favorite settings in the past decade:

 - ROUND: is the most sought after shape in diamonds because of its incomparable brilliance thanks to 57 facets that reflect the light and create sparkle and fire.
 (Not recommended for gemstones unless from a very high caliber)

-- OVAL: is one of the most popular shapes from diamonds to gemstones, make sure in diamonds there is no bow tie present, if so you will see two black triangles in the middle of the stone. because of its elongated shape we have seen it grow more and more on brides.
+- OVAL: is one of the most popular shapes from diamonds to gemstones, make sure in diamonds there is no bow tie present if so you will see two black triangles in the middle of the stone. because of its elongated shape, we have seen it grow more and more on brides.

-- PEAR: Usually looks larger than its stated carat weight because of its wider spread and given that more of the stone is shown from top view.
+- PEAR: Usually looks larger than its stated carat weight because of its wider spread and given that more of the stone is shown from top, view.

 - MARQUISE: like oval and pear is perfect to make fingers look slender and long, their elongated shape is helping with this.